 Section 5: Removal of Elders

 Any elder (including the Senior Pastor) can be removed from office by a three-fourths vote to do so at a specially called Congregational Meeting.
-To call a meeting for this purpose requires a two-thirds vote of the other Elders [and optionally, another leadership team your church may have].
+To call a meeting for this purpose requires a simple majority vote of the other Elders.
 The Elder being removed cannot moderate the meeting.

 Senior Pastor and Associate Pastor — Is that biblical?